Zal Yanovsky: Restaurateur

-After retiring from the music business, Yanovsky became a chef and restaurateur, establishing, alongside his second wife Rose Richardson, Chez Piggy restaurant in 1979 and Pan Chancho Bakery in 1994, both in Kingston, Ontario.
+After retiring from the music business, Yanovsky became a chef and restaurateur with his second wife, Rose Richardson; together they opened Chez Piggy in 1979, and Pan Chancho Bakery in 1994, both in Kingston, Ontario.
 He had worked as a chef at The Golden Apple (in Gananoque, Ontario) and, in the mid-1970s, at Dr. Bull's (in Kingston).
 The success of Chez Piggy prompted the publication of a companion cookbook (The Chez Piggy Cookbook, Firefly Books, 1998) that was collected by fans.
-After Yanovsky's death of an apparent heart attack in December 2002, and Richardson's death in 2005, his daughter Zoe Yanovsky (with actress Jackie Burroughs) took over the ownership of both eateries.
+After Yanovsky's death in December 2002, and Richardson's death in 2005, his daughter Zoe Yanovsky (with actress Jackie Burroughs) took over the ownership of both eateries.
 Zoe also completed and launched another cookbook that Zal was working on, titled The Pan Chancho Cookbook (Bookmakers Press, 2006).

 Personal life

-Yanovsky met Canadian actress Jackie Burroughs in a laundromat in Toronto, where he was sleeping in a dryer while homeless.
-They were married in 1961 and had one daughter, Zoe, before separating in 1968.
-He subsequently married Rose Richardson, who died in 2005.
+Yanovsky met Canadian actress Jackie Burroughs in 1961 in a laundromat in Toronto, where he was sleeping in a dryer while homeless.
+They were married in 1967 and had one daughter, Zoe, before separating in 1968.
+He subsequently married Rose Richardson.
 His step-mother was Anna Yanovsky (née Atanas), who died in 2022.

 Death

-Yanovsky died on December 13, 2002, in Kingston, Ontario, from a heart attack, six days before his 58th birthday.
-A funeral service was held in Kingston, Ontario on December 16, 2002.
+Yanovsky died on December 13, 2002, in Kingston, Ontario, from a heart attack, at the age of 57.
+A funeral service was held in Kingston, Ontario, on December 16, 2002.